 Ontario Wine Authority – www.vqaontario.com

 Ontario has an antiquated system for buying alcohol and spirits.
 You can purchase wine at wineries and you can buy wine, spirits and beer in Liquor Control Board Outlets or The Beer Store.
-No wine, beer or spirits are sold in supermarkets or corner stores or any other commercial stores.
+There are some of tje mainline large supermarkets that have small Canadian wine outlet stores in house, but no wine, beer or spirits are sold in smaller supermarkets or corner stores or any other non-licensed commercial stores.
 However, you can buy authentic Canadian maple syrup almost anywhere!

 If You Need Help